danielholmes/coc-base-analyser/README.md

    - see spike dragons base

  - BK Trigger rule further tweaks. should show red for all non-compartment tiles floodfilled from triggered

- - static analysis

  - analysis performance, currently too slow
   - hog cc lure analysis - dont need all external tiles - just need outer coords touching drop boundary
-  - look at built in @tailrec
  - change js to use classes and instances rather than global modules

  - clarify AQ range - see iphoto screenshot of greg raid. possibly shown on ppetes war base